The significant accounting policies adopted in the preparation of these consolidated financial statements are set out below:

 Impairment of financial assets

-The loss allowance is based on the ECLs associated with the probability of default in the next twelve months unless there has been a significant increase in credit risk since origination.
-If the financial asset meets the definition of purchased or originated credit impaired (POCI), the allowance is based on the change in the ECLs over the life of the asset.
+The loss allowance is based on the Expected Credit Losses (“ECLs”) associated with the Probability of Default (“PD”) in the next twelve months unless there has been a Significant Increase in Credit Risk (“SICR”) since origination.
+If the financial asset meets the definition of Purchased or Originated Credit Impaired (“POCI”), the allowance is based on the change in the ECLs over the life of the asset.
 POCI assets are financial assets that are credit impaired on initial recognition.
-POCI assets are recorded at fair value at original recognition and financing income is subsequently recognised based on a credit-adjusted EIR.
+POCI assets are recorded at fair value at original recognition and financing income is subsequently recognised based on a credit-adjusted (“EPR”).
 ECLs are only recognised or released to the extent that there is a subsequent change in the expected credit losses.

 The Group recognises loss allowances for ECL on the following financial instruments that are not measured at FVSI: